ronin-rb/ronin-db/man/ronin-db-phone-numbers.1.md

 `-P`, `--for-person` *FULL_NAME*
 : Searches for phone numbers associated with the person's full name.

+`-O`, `--for-organization` *NAME*
+: Searches for phone numbers associated with the organization's name.

 `-c`, `--with-country-code` *NUM*
 : Searches for phone numbers with the matching 1-3 digit country code.